Hamad bin Abdullah Al Sharqi: War with Kalba and Khor Fakkan

 Hamad bin Abdullah took on a fight with the British after he bought a Baluchi girl from Muscat, breaking the embargo on slave trading.
 The British Political Resident, Francis Bellville Prideaux, decided to enforce the rules and, in April 1925, he anchored off Fujairah in the RIMS Lawrence and raised the Resident’s flag – the signal for a Trucial ruler to come aboard for talks.
 Hamad refused the invitation and demanded a letter of safe conduct, which was issued.
 On Hamad again refusing to board the Lawrence, Prideaux bombarded Fujairah fort, destroying three of the fort’s towers and killing Hamad’s daughter-in-law.
 Hamad bin Abdullah blamed Saeed bin Hamad Al Qasimi, the Al Qasimi Wali of Kalba for having incited the British bombardment and the mutual antagonism between them boiled over in May 1926.

 The strained relations between Fujairah and the Sharjah dependencies of Kalba and Khor Fakkan now broke out into open warfare, despite Hamad bin Abdullah having married the daughter of Saeed bin Hamad Al Qasimi.
 Open fighting continued for the following three years and broke out again in 1927.

-Sheikh Hamad bin Abdullah Al Sharqi died in the early 1930s and was succeeded by his son, Saif bin Hamad Al Sharqi.
+Sheikh Hamad bin Abdullah Al Sharqi died in the mid-1930s and was succeeded by his son, Saif bin Hamad Al Sharqi.